TetsuyaMurata/target-driven-navigation-based-on-transformer/README.md

 You can find in the `word2vec_visualgenome` folder, the pretrained word2vec model from gensim with visualgenome dataset.
 You can re-train it by adding `region_descriptions.json.gz` in dataset folder and running the main.py script

 # Manual agent operation
-You cau operate an Agent by using KeyBoard or GameController(GC).
+You cau operate an Agent by using KeyBoard(KB) or GameController(GC).

  (KB) : `python keyboard_explore.py -s {AI2THOR scene name}`
 - e.g., `python keyboard_explore.py -s FloorPlan7`